thombashi/typepy/README.rst

     pip install typepy

-Install with the following command if using ``typepy.DateTime`` class
+Install additional dependency packages with the following command if using ``typepy.DateTime`` class

 ::